Skip to Content

 What is the Right Amount of Sun Exposure?

 Since jade plants love sunlight, keep them in an area with direct access to sunlight the entire day.
 However, there is a limit regarding the amount of this exposure.
 For at least 4 hours, please keep them in an area to get direct sunlight.
 After that, getting indirect sunlight will not affect the plant’s growth.
-For example, you can choose a window facing west where the plant is guaranteed access to sunlight for long.
+For example, you can choose a west window where the plant is guaranteed access to sunlight for a long.

-A good rule of thumb is to make sure that the sunlight is not too direct to the extent that it will scorch the plant’s leaves.
+A good rule of thumb is to ensure that the sunlight is not too direct to the extent that it will scorch the plant’s leaves.
 A window facing east is also a great option as it ensures that your plant has direct access to the morning sunlight but is slightly facing away from the scorching afternoon sun.

 What is the Ideal Direction of the Plant from the Sun?